slawo/gollamas/README.md

 # gollamas
 A "reverse proxy" for multiple ollama servers running various models.

-This is a lowest effort implementation of a reverse proxy for ollama, it accepts all requests which relly on a model and runs the query on a server which has been specifically assigned to run the given model.
+This is a lowest effort implementation of a reverse proxy for ollama, it accepts chat and generation requests which relly on a model and runs the query on a server which has been specifically assigned to run the given model.

 ## run locally